dzsessona/myp-myc/README.md

 in your directory containing your most used files.
 (Note that in this example i previously added Downloads and Document).

 ![myp image](./README_IMAGES/myplaces.png)

+Now, suppose that with time you have a list of 20 favorite places, but you are really using this one a lot, you could simply type `myp 3` and you would jump directly to that folder.